Bishop Hiram A. Boaz House

 The Bishop Hiram A. Boaz House is a historic house located at 22 Armistead Road in Little Rock, Arkansas.

 Description and history

 It is a two-story, timber-framed structure, clad in brick and stucco with half-timbering in the Tudor Revival style.
-It was designed by Dallas, Texas architect Marion Fooshe under the supervision of the architect Charles L. Thompson, and was built in 1926 for Rev. Hiram A. Boaz, the first Methodist bishopt to reside in Arkansas and the first president of Southern Methodist University.
+It was designed by Dallas, Texas architect Marion Fooshe under the supervision of the architect Charles L. Thompson, and was built in 1926 for Rev. Hiram A. Boaz, the first Methodist bishop to reside in Arkansas and the first president of Southern Methodist University.
 It was listed on the National Register of Historic Places on March 7, 1994, for its architecture and historic associations.